radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81sm.md

 ## Steps to Perform in your Kubernetes Cluster

 Follow the steps outlined in: [Self-managed Deployments](/../v8.1/installation/self-managed) using the RadiantOne Identity Data Management image v8.1.x ("x" is the patch version number, in the example below, v8.1.1 is used) and importing the configuration that was exported from v7.4 by updating the sections outlines below in your values.yaml file:

+>[!warn] do NOT use RadiantOne Identity Data Management image.tag 8.1.0.
+Migrations from v7.4 to v8.1.0 are not supported.

 ```
 image: